 - Solve Problems with a Team: Cooperative problem solving can enhance metacognitive strategies by discussing possible approaches with team members and learning from each other.

 - Think Aloud.
 Teach learners how to think aloud and report their thoughts while performing a difficult task.
 A knowledgeable partner can then point out errors in thinking or the individual can use this approach for increased self-awareness during learning.
+Another approach to thinking aloud is the working out loud approach.
+Listen to this interview with Jane Bozarth about working out loud.

 - Self-explanation.
 Self-explanation in writing or speaking can help learners improve their comprehension of a difficult subject.